CrowdWare/FlatSiteBuilder/README.md

 # FlatSiteBuilder

-This desktop app is working as a content mangement system and is producing a webassembly based web content to use with github pages or any other service provider.
+This desktop app is working as a content mangement system and is producing web content to use with github pages or any other service provider.
 I have been inspired by Wordpress and the Divi - PageBuilder.

 Have a look at our web site: https://artanidos.github.io/FlatSiteBuilder